-Knee pain is a source of discomfort for people of all ages.
-Whether you’re recovering from a running injury or struggling with arthritis pain, the expert orthopedic physical therapists at Praxis Physical therapy in Vernon Hills, Illinois, can help.
-The team uses advanced equipment and evidence-based techniques to relieve pain and restore full function to your knee.
-To learn more, call Praxis Physical Therapy or schedule an appointment online now.
+Knee pain can be a source of discomfort for people of all ages.
+Whether you’re recovering from a running injury or struggling with arthritis pain, the expert orthopedic physical therapists at Praxis Physical Therapy in Vernon Hills, Illinois, can help.
+The team uses evidence-based physical therapy to relieve pain and restore full function to your knee.
+Whether your trying to avoid surgery, pre-surgery or post-op, we are here to help you!
+To learn more, call Praxis Physical Therapy or request an appointment online now.

 Supported by muscles, tendons, and ligaments, the knee joint is particularly vulnerable to damage and injury.
 Any part of the knee can be affected by acute or chronic pain.
 While anybody can develop knee pain, athletes, weekend warriors, and individuals who stand for long periods at work are at an increased risk.

 Without healthy knees, your ability to walk or stand comfortably may deteriorate.
 That’s why early intervention is critical when treating lasting knee pain.

 Many injuries and degenerative conditions can lead to persistent knee pain, such as:

 Arthritis is a form of joint inflammation that can develop anywhere in your body.
 Osteoarthritis, the most common type, occurs when the cartilage that protects your joints wears down.
 Rheumatoid arthritis is an autoimmune disease that causes the joints to swell.
 Gout, another common type of arthritis, happens when uric acid crystals collect in the joints.

 The ACL, or anterior cruciate ligament, runs from the knee to the shinbone.
 Changing direction quickly and suddenly — a common occurrence when running during soccer, football, or basketball — can cause the ACL to stretch or tear.